-Once the REmap Options were identified, cost curves were created to determine the cost of substitution per option (see Figure 6).
-The figure shows the cost curve for the 26 REmap countries analysed at a standardised 10% discount rate, without fossil fuel taxes and subsides (the governmental perspective).
-This is a better cost estimate for society than the business perspective, which includes national taxes and subsidies which are a redistribution of national output.
-The options are aggregated and shown individually based on their average costs of substitution.
-The horizontal bar to the far left of the figure shows the growth of modern renewables according to the Reference Case.
-It grows from a share of modern renewable energy in TFEC of around 9% in 2010 to around 14%, as in Figure 4; the cost impact was not determined for the Reference Case, as this growth is assumed to take place in any case.
+Once the REmap Options were identified, cost curves were created to determine the substitution cost per option.
+Figure 6 shows the global cost curve for the 26 REmap countries, calculated from the perspective of governments and analysed at a standardised 10% discount rate, without fossil fuel taxes and subsidies.
+This approach produces a better cost estimate for society than the business perspective, which includes national taxes and subsidies that amount to redistributions of national output.
+The options are aggregated and shown individually based on the average cost of substitution.

+The figure highlights the three main categories of possible technology deployment, as envisaged in REmap 2030 analysis:

+The horizontal bar to the far left shows the growth of modern renewables in the Reference Case, which rises from around 9% in 2010 to around 14% in 2030, as in Figure 4.
+The cost impact was not determined for the Reference Case, as this growth is assumed to take place in any case.
+Some traditional use of biomass is already substituted in the Reference Case, which results in a lower TFEC, thereby increasing the renewable energy share.
+In Figure 6, the green areas in the Reference Case indicate biomass, which accounts for about half of the uptake.
+The other half consists of power-